vrk-kpa/suomifi-ui-components/src/core/Expander/Expander/Expander.md

 If you need to have interactive elements in the Expander title, use `<ExpanderTitle>` instead of `<ExpanderTitleButton>`.

 ExpanderTitle creates a smaller toggle button to the right side of the Expander.
-Generally `ariaOpenText`/`ariaCloseText` props should have the same value, because state is already communicated to assistive technology using `aria-expanded`.
+For screen readers, it is recommended to provide a descriptive label for the button using `ariaToggleButtonText`.
+State is communicated to assistive technology using `aria-expanded`.
 Point `toggleButtonAriaDescribedBy` to the ID of interactive element to provide additional context for assistive technology.

 ```jsx
 import {